ziyasal/tepic/RestAPI/README.md

 ```

 __Response for "Option 2" — Getting account by Account ID:__

-Response is a “compound document” which includes playrProfile in the response as well:
+Response is a “compound document” which includes titlePlayerProfile in the response as well,  the response payload document for a single account looks like below:

 ```json
 {
     "links": {